PTsolvers/Galileo23-MC1-GPU/README.md

 $$ \eta = ke_{II}^{n-1} $$

-Modify the diffusion script turn it into a free-surface channel floe.
+Modify the diffusion script turn it into a free-surface channel flow.
+To this end, the flux become the viscous stresses $τ_{ij}$, $\rho g\sin\alpha$ needs to be added as source term to the flux balance equation, and the diffusion coefficient becomes the nonlinear viscosity $η$.

 ## Slot 3
 **Hands-on II**